laszlokulcsar/kubepanel/README.md

 - Django based web application for account management
 - A hosting account uses Nginx and PHP containers by default
+- Container images can be extended dynamically based on customer needs
 - SFTP/SCP support (as sidecar container) for uploading codebase to the containers
 - MariaDB as default database backend
 - Postfix with DKIM signing for outgoing emails